 - The walking tour at HARC lasts about an hour and fifteen minutes.

-• Because the event is held outside with little or no cover, weather must be considered when scheduling and attending the HARC tour.
-We will only be scheduling HARC tours between March 20, 2018 and November 22, 2018.
+- Because the tour is held outside with little or no cover, weather must be considered when scheduling and attending the HARC tour.
+Due to weather considerations, tours are conducted between mid-March and mid-November of each year.
 We also may have to cancel or reschedule tours 24 hours ahead of time if severe weather is forecasted.
-If rescheduling is not possible, we will gladly come to your school on the same date and time as the scheduled tour to conduct the Edible Landfill Program instead.